-Degrees within the many fields of engineering are often noted as the most lucrative when it comes to finding a well-paying and satisfying career, but many students are unsure of which degrees will actually have the highest return on investment.
+Degrees within the many fields of engineering are often noted as the most lucrative when it comes to finding a well-paying and satisfying career.
+But many students are unsure which engineering degree will have the highest return on investment.
+So if you’re looking to study engineering this year, here are the top five degrees to pursue in college.

 Here is a look at 5 of the top choices for those who are now deciding about their academic options for engineering.